-Proteomics, which refers to the large-scale study of sets of proteins, provides an important platform to support research into the underlying causes of diseases as well as to identify biomarkers that could inform early diagnosis of particular disorder or predict its life course and response to treatments.
-The identification of novel biological biomarkers is vital to the development of personalised and stratified medicines approaches to the treatment of a range of biological disorders including dementia, addictions and psychoses.
+Proteomics is the large-scale study of sets of proteins.
+It provides an important platform to support research into the underlying causes of diseases.
+Proteomics can also identify important biomarkers that could inform early diagnosis of disorders and predict their life course and response to treatments.

-The Maudsley BRC/U provides access to a range of high throughput proteomics technologies through the Proteomics Facility at King’s Health Partners.
+The NIHR Maudsley BRC provides access to a range of technologies through the Proteomics Facility at King’s Health Partners.